chrisskeddy/uu-conkyrc/README.md

 # uu-conkyrc
-~/.conkyrc for use with conky
-This is just a conkyrc used with conky.
+copy or move the uu-conkyrc to ~/.conkyrc for use with conky This is just a conkyrc used with conky.

   -Ubuntu/Linux Mint